BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 Grade,
 Sum,
 Sumif,
-Various count,
+"Various count",
 Concatenation,
 If functions
-and VLookup
+and VLookups.

 And then transited to advance excel for data analytics.
-With personal study guide ranging from;
+With study guide ranging from;
-Descriptive statistics (basic)
+Descriptive statistics (basic),
-Exploratory data analysis (EDA)
+Exploratory data analysis (EDA),
-Sales analytics with fomular
+Sales analytics with fomular,
-Sales analytics with pivot table
+Sales analytics with pivot tables,
-Conditional formating
+Conditional formating,
 Category report
 Anomaly detection.